TritonDataCenter/minecrab/README.md

 Storage for your Minecraft world on Manta is [billed at $0.086 per GB per month](http://www.joyent.com/products/manta/pricing).
-Most Minecraft worlds are less than 100 MB.
+Most Minecraft worlds are less than 100 MB, which would be less than a penny a month.

 ### Job charges